mfranceschi/MFranceschi_CppLibrary/Timing tests.md

 ---
 UNPOLISHED
 ```
-The duration of the execution of 'Timethis' itself, without anything to do, is: 3.3187e-07
+The duration of the execution of 'TimeThis' itself, without anything to do, is: 3.3187e-07

 Timing the file existence functions !
 Time for PathFileExists: 2.06946e-05